-When I say "eggplant," you may well have an oblong, deep dark purple vegetable with a jaunty green cap attached to it pop into your mind.
-No doubt that that is the most common type of eggplant found in the U.S., yet the world of eggplants is wider.
-Bigger.
-Sometimes smaller.
-Fatter.
-Or skinnier.
-Sweeter.
-Or more bitter.
-Greener.
-Whiter.
-More stripe-y.
-In short, the range of eggplant flavors isn't huge, but there is more range than most people realize.
+When you hear "eggplant," you may imagine an oblong, deep dark purple vegetable with a jaunty green cap attached to it.
+No doubt that that is the most common type of eggplant found in the U.S., yet the world of eggplants is much bigger—and sometimes smaller, fatter, or skinnier.
+Some are sweeter than others, or more bitter.
+You'll find greener varieties, as well as white.
+There are varieties with a lot of stripes while others are completely solid in color.
+The flavor is generally consistent, but there is more range than most people realize.

 Globe Eggplant (a.k.a.
 American Eggplant)